 - care at home: help with personal care, such as washing and dressing or supervision

-- disability equipment
+- disability equipment or mobility aids

-- home adaptations: stair lifts, mobility aids
+- home adaptations: stair lifts, grab rails

-- sheltered or extra-sheltered housing
+- sheltered housing or extra-sheltered housing

 - information and advice on community support